sbdchd/blog/_posts/2018-12-27-sum-types-for-remote-data-in-typescript.md

 ---
 layout: post
 title: "Sum Types for Remote Data in TypeScript"
+description: Use the compiler Luke!
 ---

 If you've ever stumbled into the [Elm](https://elm-lang.org) community, you